MitvikSihag/Web-Annotator/README.md

 ## Installation

 To install the Web Annotator extension, follow these steps:
-1. Clone the repo
+1. Clone the repo.
-2. Hit npm Install.
+2. Run 'npm install' to install dependencies.
-3. Hit npm run watch so to make dist folder.
+3. Run 'npm run watch' to generate the dist folder.
 4. Open Chrome and go to chrome://extensions.
-5. Enable Developer mode (toggle switch in the top-right corner).
+5. Enable Developer mode using the toggle switch in the top-right corner.
 6. Click on "Load unpacked" and select the unzipped extension folder.